 I had to dig deep inside of myself and say, “I don’t want to be that person.”
 I want to meet my clients where they are.
 I think wellness is so fluid that it’s an injustice to define wellness as just diet and exercise, and boxing yourself into that image can be a disservice to yourself and others.

-Q: With All that You Do, Why Also Teach for UW HWM?
+With All that You Do, Why Also Teach for UW Health and Wellness Management?

 I believe teaching in UW HWM really keeps me engaged in the health and wellness management field.
 I enjoy connecting with my students, especially when I feel that they are trying to make a difference through their education and career.

-Q: How Do You Engage with Students Through the Online Degree Format?
+How Do You Engage with Students through the Online Degree Format?

 I travel a lot for work, so I schedule phone calls with students while I’m driving.
 Sometimes they have a question about what they’re going to do after they graduate or what my experience is at my workplace, and what my best advice is for them.
 And I like that, because I feel like when you can connect with students and share your journey, your evolution, your philosophy—that makes them even more encouraged that they’re in the right place and that they’re not alone in this.